 Ours is a small, close-knit country.
 Only 5 million people.
 Distances are vast, but the kids represented all regions.
 Everyone knows someone who has been affected.
 My friend’s beautiful daughter became the youngest victim.
 She turned 14 just days earlier.

-After setting off the bomb, Breivik drives an hour, then takes the ferry from the mainland to Utøya.
+After setting off the bomb in Oslo, Breivik drives an hour, then takes the ferry from the mainland to Utøya.
 Most of the kids are in the main hall, trying to find out more about the bomb explosion in Oslo – glad they’re safe on the island, miles away.
 Some linger outside.
 A tall, blond, athletic police officer motions for them to come over.
 The police can be trusted, of course.
 As they approach, he pulls out a gun, shooting one after the other.

 Some run to their tents to hide.
 Breivik spots them and follows.
 In the tent, there’s nowhere to hide.

 Adrian survived by playing dead.
-Lying there, he overhears an 11-year-old who has just seen his father being killed.
+Lying there, he overhears an 11-year-old who has just watched his father being killed.
 As the killer points the gun at him, the little boy says defiantly: “Ikke skyt meg, nå har du skutt nok.
 Du har drept pappaen min.
 Jeg er for ung til å dø”.
 (Don’t shoot me, you’ve shot enough now.
 You’ve killed my dad.
 I’m too young to die.”)
 Incredibly, the killer lets him go.

 Breivik planned his actions for nine years.
 He spent the last two years writing a 1500-page manifesto, published the same day.
 It’s partly a composite of other like-minded thinkers, partly a diary: his own life story, his thoughts, his preparations, his plans, his work.
 All in painstaking detail.